lordvalor/vlozadadotcom.github.io/_posts/2018-05-13-Instalar-VitualBox-en-debian.md

 Otra manera de hacerlo seria la siguiente:
 `$ sudo usermod -G vboxusers -a $USER`

-Espero que les sirva, Cualquier detalle no dudes en dejar sus comentários.
+Espero que les sirva, Cualquier detalle no dude en dejar sus comentários.

-&nbsp;

 *[VirtualBox]: VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.
 *[vbox]: VirtualBox is a general-purpose full virtualizer for x86 hardware, targeted at server, desktop and embedded use.